Kazakhstan–European Union relations: Trade and Foreign Direct Investment

 As of 2020, Kazakhstan is the EU’s 33rd biggest trading partner, while the EU is by far Kazakhstan’s biggest, representing roughly 30% of its total trade in goods.
 Despite the COVID-19 pandemic, total trade in goods between the two entities amounted to €18.6 billion, with EU imports worth €12.6 billion – mostly machinery, transport equipment and chemicals – and EU exports €5.9 billion.

 More than 50% of FDI in Kazakhstan originates from the countries of the European Union.
 The largest sources of FDI out of the EU member states are the Netherlands ($90.4 billion), Switzerland ($25.8 billion), France ($16.1 billion), Italy ($8.7 billion), Belgium ($7.6 billion), and Germany ($5.2 billion).

 More than 4,000 companies with European capital and more than 2,000 joint ventures are registered in Kazakhstan.

 While in 2006 half of Kazakhstan's $7.3 billion of foreign direct investment came from the EU, by 2019 this had increased to almost €64 billion of EU FDI.

+In 2024, Kazakhstan became the third-largest crude oil supplier to the European Union, exporting approximately 1.05 million barrels per day, which accounted for 11.5% of the EU’s total crude oil imports of 9.1 million barrels per day.
+This positioned Kazakhstan behind only the United States and Norway, which supplied 15.4% and 12.1% respectively.